Welsh Labour: Devolution era (from 1999)

 In 1998, the leader of the Labour Party in Wales Ron Davies, resigned.
 In 1999, Wales voted in its first Assembly members; Plaid Cymru achieve 28% of the vote but Labour won with 38% and governed as a minority government.
 In February 2000, the first assembly leader, Alun Michael resigned following a vote of no confidence on the matter of European funding for Wales.
 The new leader, Rhodri Morgan, rebranded the Labour Party in Wales as Welsh Labour, and in October that year, Welsh Labour and the Liberal Democrats formed a coalition lasting three years.
 In April 2001 the Welsh government announced free entry for museums and galleries (8 months after a similar announcement in England).

+Clear Red Water

+In December 2002 Rhodri Morgan gave a speech to the National Centre for Public Policy Swansea which although he forgot to say it in the speech, was branded as the "Clear Red Water" speech.
+The policy was ment to distinguish Welsh Labour away from UK Labour, and that Welsh Labour would pursue more left wing, socialist policies, compared with New Labour's more centrist policies.
+This approach has been argued to have preserved Welsh Labour electorally compared to Scottish Labour who lost control to the SNP since 2007.

 In 2002, free bus passes were introduced in Wales, differently to England.
 Welsh Labour achieve 40% the Assembly election vote in 2003.
 In 2004, the Richard Commission suggested increasing the legislative powers of the Assembly.
 In 2006, the Government of Wales Act 2006 granted the Assembly new powers.
 The assembly formed the Welsh Assembly government, which is separate from the legislature.
 In 2007, Welsh Labour introduced free prescriptions in Wales.

 In the 2007 elections, Welsh Labour's share of the vote fell to 32.2 per cent, its second lowest since the UK general election of 1923.
 Its seat number fell by four to 26: 11 more than the second largest party, Plaid Cymru.
 On 25 May Rhodri Morgan was again nominated as First Minister.
 On 27 June, Morgan concluded the One Wales agreement with Plaid Cymru, which was approved by Labour rank and file on 6 July.
 On 1 December 2009, Carwyn Jones became the new leader of Welsh Labour.

 In March 2010, Welsh Labour twice refused to cross the PCS union picket line, leading to strong criticism for not doing so from the Welsh Conservatives and the Welsh Liberal Democrats.
 Carwyn Jones argued that this refusal was ingrained in Labour's thinking At the 2010 UK general election which ended Labour's long period of government across the UK, Labour also lost seats and vote share in Wales mainly to the conservatives.
 At the end of the One Wales agreement in 2011, Labour gained seats in the Welsh assembly at the expense of their Non-Conservative opponents.
 At the 2015 UK general election, Labour saw a slight uptick in vote share and made a net gain of one seat in Wales.